 Can freezing temperatures damage your home appliances?
 Should you turn off your heat before leaving for vacation?
 Here’s what winter weather can do to your appliances — and what you should do help prevent problems.

-Old Man Winter is here, and he’s ushering in the coldest months of the year, along with ice and snow in many parts of the country.
+Old Man Winter can be harsh, and he ushers in the coldest months of the year, along with ice and snow in many parts of the country.
 When the temperatures dip below freezing, how does it affect your appliances?
 Is there anything you can do to prep for it?
 And, if you live down south, do you even need to worry about it?

-The answers?
-Yes, yes and yes.
-Cold weather does affect your appliances, especially those in basements, garages and on outside walls.
+Yes, especially those in basements, garages and on outside walls.
 But don’t worry: There are several steps you can take to help prevent freezing temps from taking their toll.
 Southerners aren’t completely in the clear, either.
 While it doesn’t happen often, the South sometimes does get hit by snow and ice storms.
 Better safe than sorry.

 First thing’s first: If you’re headed out on vacation or for the entire winter, don’t turn your heat all the way off, cautions the U.S. Department of Energy — just turn it down.
 The ideal temp depends on where you live and how drafty or energy-efficient your house is, but a good rule of thumb is no lower than 55 degrees.
 That can help reduce your energy bill sufficiently and also keep your pipes from freezing during extreme cold.

 Here are a few other appliance-specific tips from the Sears experts to help you weather extreme temps.